jeff-dominitz/TME_JASA/README.md

 The calculations in the Illustration and in its Extensions 1-4 were performed by hand.
 Specifics are reported in the paper.

 Computations for The graphical illustration in Figure 1 were performed in Excel.
 See the file TME graph.xlsx in this repository.
+The file may be downloaded by clicking the "raw data" link.
+The graph is in Chart 1.
+The underlying spreadsheet is in Sheet 1.

 Appendix 4 (below and appended within the paper) describes how to calculate the midpoint estimate and  the total margin of error (TME) under varying knowledge of candidate preferences among nonrespondents.